Conciliatory Resolution: Background

+Resolution

 The Conciliatory Resolution declared that any colony that contributed to the common defense and provided support for the civil government and the administration of justice (ostensibly against any anti-Crown rebellion) would be relieved of paying taxes or duties except those necessary for the regulation of commerce.
+The "nett produce of [duties related to the regulation of commerce]" was to be "carried to the account of such [colony] respectively."
+Each colony's contribution and support was required to be "approved by his Majesty and the two Houses of Parliament".

+It was debated in Parliament on February 20, 1775.
+American supporters in Parliament were generally unsupportive of the proposal.
+A number of members of Parliament, however, saw the proposal as fair and believed that if it was rejected, it would prove that Americans truly only desired independence, and that taxation was only a cover.
+It passed 274 in favor, 88 against.

+Reception in the United States

 The resolution was addressed and sent to the individual colonies, and intentionally ignored the extralegal Continental Congress.
 By doing this, Lord North hoped to divide the colonists amongst themselves and thus weaken any revolution/independence movements (especially those represented by the Continental Congress).
-The resolution proved to be "too little, too late," and the American Revolutionary War began at Lexington on April 19, 1775.
+In any case, news of the resolution did not reach the colonies until after fighting broke out between Massachusetts militia and British troops on April 19, 1775.

+The Virginia House of Burgesses, officially disbanded by the Earl of Dunmore in 1774, reconvened in June 1775 and rejected the resolution.
+The Continental Congress convened a committee to consider it on July 22, 1775, over a month after the Battle of Bunker Hill, rejecting with a response similar to Virginia's.

 The Continental Congress representing the thirteen colonies rejected the proposal as an infringement on their exclusive right to raise revenue.
 In contrast, the loyal colony of Nova Scotia accepted it.
 Nova Scotia suggested raising the revenue by imposing a duty on foreign imports, this was granted by Parliament which then repealed all other taxes (except those related to commerce) on Nova Scotia.